-Valeant shares slump after longtime backer Ackman exits with a loss
+'Hits just keep comin’ for Valeant': Shares plummet after Ackman exits

 Valeant Pharmaceuticals International Inc. stock slumped after Bill Ackman, once its biggest champion, exited the struggling drugmaker at a loss.

-After waging a costly and outspoken public defence of the controversial drugmaker, Mr. Ackman said late Monday that he sold his entire stake and that he would leave the board.
+After waging a costly and outspoken public defence of the controversial drug maker, Mr. Ackman said late Monday that he sold his entire stake and that he would leave the board.

 “Now with its largest shareholder and one of its most-vocal supporters selling its stake near the low for the past 10 years, we see this as a vote of no confidence for the stock and that things are continuing to go from bad to worse for Valeant,” Wells Fargo & Co. analyst David Maris, who rates the stock the equivalent of sell, said in a note to clients.